oscott/manifest/kpt.md

 Neurodiversity

-ADVANCING INTELLECTUAL LEADERSHIP in All facets of R
+ADVANCING INTELLECTUAL LEADERSHIP in All facets of Rave studies.

+INVESTING a variety energy IN PEOPLE AND DELIVERING THE ONE GALLERY ACCOMMODATION HUB

 temporal
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc1NzU2MDg3NywtNDUwMTI0MTU1LDE4NT
-I1ODg2NDVdfQ==
+eyJoaXN0b3J5IjpbLTEyODc1MzgwNjYsLTQ1MDEyNDE1NSwxOD
+UyNTg4NjQ1XX0=
 -->